 First up, we need to create the new TLS certificate.
-This assumes you are NOT using a wildcard certificate or there is a spare name that could be easily reused on the existing certificate.
+This assumes you are NOT using a certificate with a sub domain that could be easily reused on the existing certificate.
 Follow your regular process to request and install the certificate.

 Ensure the new certificate is installed correctly on all Exchange servers.

 Note that this may mean that you have to replace the current certificate on other devices such as a reverse proxy or load balancer.
 This will depend upon your environment, so check your build documentation etc. You may also need to re-run the Exchange Hybrid Wizard.